-(1) Consists of the 2016 Plan and the Employee Stock Purchase Plan.

-(2) Shares remaining available for issuance under the 2016 Plan with respect to awards (other than outstanding awards) could be issued in the form of stock options, stock appreciation rights, stock awards and stock units.
-From January 1, 2019 through March 20, 2019, we have issued an additional 1,497,839 awards under the 2016 Plan in the form of restricted stock units, restricted stock and performance shares assuming achievement of targets set by the board of directors.
-In 2018, we issued 284,399 shares of common stock under our Employee Stock Purchase Plan.
+Consists of the Amended 2016 Plan and the Employee Stock Purchase Plan.
+The Employee Stock Purchase Plan was suspended in January 2020.
+Shares remaining available for issuance under the Amended 2016 Plan with respect to awards (other than outstanding awards) could be issued in the form of stock options, stock appreciation rights, stock awards and stock units.
+From January 1, 2020 through March 18, 2020, we have issued an additional 2,370,360 awards under the Amended 2016 Plan in the form of restricted stock units, restricted stock and performance shares assuming achievement of targets set by the board of directors.
+In 2019, we issued 540,281 shares of common stock under our Employee Stock Purchase Plan.

-PROPOSAL 3: APPROVAL OF THE FORUM ENERGY TECHNOLOGIES, INC. AMENDED AND RESTATED 2016 STOCK AND INCENTIVE PLAN
+PROPOSAL 3: APPROVAL OF THE FORUM ENERGY TECHNOLOGIES, INC. SECOND AMENDED AND RESTATED 2016 STOCK AND INCENTIVE PLAN

-Our board of directors has unanimously adopted a resolution to submit to a vote of our stockholders the Forum Energy Technologies, Inc. 2016 Stock and Incentive Plan, as amended and restated and adopted by our board of directors on February 15, 2019 contingent upon stockholder approval (the "Amended 2016 Plan"), as set forth in Appendix B to this proxy statement.
+Our board of directors has unanimously adopted a resolution to submit to a vote of our stockholders the Forum Energy Technologies, Inc. 2016 Stock and Incentive Plan, as amended and restated and adopted by our board of directors on February 21, 2020 contingent upon stockholder approval (the "Second Amended 2016 Plan"), as set forth in Appendix B to this proxy statement.
 The Forum Energy Technologies, Inc. 2016 Stock and Incentive Plan (the "2016 Plan") was approved by stockholders at the 2016 annual meeting to preserve tax deductions available under section 162(m) of the Internal Revenue Code.
 At that time, we did not seek approval for additional shares beyond those previously approved by our stockholders in 2010.
-The Amended 2016 Plan replenishes the pool of shares of our common stock available for issuance by adding 2,900,000 shares.
+In 2019, our stockholders also revised the 2016 Plan, approved the amendment and restatement of the 2016 Plan, in the form of the Amended 2016 Plan, and authorized for grant an additional 2.9 million shares.
+However, due to a dramatic decrease in the fair market value of our common stock over the last year, a greater number of shares were required to meet the requirements of our annual long-term incentive awards to management.
+Our annual long-term incentive program is a key tool for attracting and retaining top executive talent.
+The Second Amended 2016 Plan replenishes the pool of shares of our common stock available for issuance by adding 1.2 million shares.
+As of March 18, 2020, the Amended 2016 Plan had 2,679,434 shares of our common stock available for future awards.